Pixel 4A and 4A XL: Rumors, specs, prices and more

 Pixel 4A price: $399 looks most probable

-Last year's Pixel 3A cost $399, £399 and AU$649 and the 3A XL cost $479, £469 and AU$799.
+Last year's Pixel 3A cost $399, £399 and AU$649; the 3A XL cost $479, £469 and AU$799.
 It wouldn't be surprising if Google kept the same pricing model this year for its Pixel 4A phones.
-The reasons are twofold: raising the price of a device specifically geared towards more budget-minded users would be an odd move.
+The reasons are twofold: Raising the price of a device specifically geared towards more budget-minded users would be an odd move.
 Second, premium phone makers seem to consider $399 a good price mark.
-Apple's new iPhone SE, for example, is $399 as well as Samsung's Galaxy A51, which is the most advanced phone of its latest Galaxy A series.
+Apple's new iPhone SE, for example, is $399 as is Samsung's Galaxy A51, which is the most advanced phone of its latest Galaxy A series.
 A mock billboard showing the $399 price posted by tech leaker Evan Blass also noted the same price.

 Pixel 4A release date: Could be May 22?